tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/02-automated-container-creation.md

 * Go to the Pet Clinic tab to explain this is a sample app we want to make an update to.
 * Go to the Github tab and edit the welcome message to something new, and commit it.
 Maybe "Thanks!"
 * Go to the Concourse tab and show the section for update-build-service-image
-* Watch the build process and explain the high level process of Detect, and Build phases.
+* Explain the high level process of Detect, and Build phases.
+The value here is that the base image is a secure base image provided by VMware, and the images are build with a consistent, curated and tested build process that brings the best practice standards for running containerized applications.
-* Next, go to the continuous-deployment job, and show the application deployment occuring.
-* Next, go to the Octant console in the workshop tab to show the deployment rolling out
-* Finally, refresh the Petclinic window to show the change.

 * Now, let's put on the hat of an operator who needs to roll out a change for a critical CVE.
+As a developer, you don't need to do anything to get those patches applied to your application image.
+VMware delivers patches for the base image, and runtimes and operators can automatically roll those updates out.
+Let's see how.

 ```terminal:execute
 command: |-